Paradies tree

 Even waiting in line at Acme for oyster ecstasy is a kind of rite of passage in New Orleans.
 Once you reach the no-nonsense bar, the shucker’s expertise will hypnotize you as he plops the briny mollusks on your plate in all their juiciness.
 Eat them raw or grilled, blanketed with cheese.
 With their own oyster beds, this cafe has been a scene since 1910.

 Cane & Table.
-Photo by Kevin O’Mara.
+Photo by Kevin O’Mara

 Cane & Table

-occupies an atmospheric building, complete with a romantic courtyard.
-A New Orleans native of Cuban descent, Chef Alfredo Nogueira brings Pan Caribbean fare to the table—a concept that fits with the Big Easy’s diverse cultural fabric.
-Order up a Coctel de Camarones with fried saltines, followed by Fish Rundown with fried drum, lump crab, coconut curry and Jazzman Rice.
+On Decatur Street, tucked away in the French Quarter, Cane & Table occupies an atmospheric building, complete with a romantic courtyard.
+A New Orleans native of Cuban descent, Chef Alfredo Nogueira brings Pan-Caribbean fare to the table—a concept that fits with the Big Easy’s diverse cultural fabric.
+Order up a Coctel de Camarones with fried Saltines, followed by Fish Rundown with fried drum, lump crab, coconut curry, and Jazzman Rice.

 Coquette

-is helmed by founder/owner and Michael Stoltzfus and chef de cuisine Ian Mitchel.
+Buzzy, understatedly fancy, and snuggly all at once, two-story Coquette is helmed by founder/owner and Michael Stoltzfus and chef de cuisine Ian Mitchel.
 On storied Magazine Street in the Garden District, the restaurant feels both like a date night special place and an everyday hangout where you might catch up with neighbors.
-The menu of contemporary Southern cuisine is best tasted a la the no regrets 5-course Blind Menu, where the chefs make all the decisions.
+The menu of contemporary Southern cuisine is best tasted a la the no-regrets 5-course Blind Menu, where the chefs make all the decisions.

 Saba.
-Photo by Emily Ferretti.
+Photo by Emily Ferretti

 Saba

 Saba owner Alon Shaya refuses to rest on his laurels.
 A dynamo, he has rocketed to the top, winning two James Beard Foundation awards, but most importantly, perhaps, the adoration of legions of eaters, especially those with a penchant for comfort food.
-Adapting recipes from his grandmother, the Israeli-born chef mirrors New Orleans’ cultural potpourri with a medley of his own: Mediterranean food from a slew of nations, including Greece, Israel, Turkey, Yemen, Syria and beyond.
-A casual, soul-satisfying restaurant, Saba satisfies with off-the-chart Middle Eastern renditions, imbued with some New Orleans sensibilities, including such irresistibles as blue crab hummus and wood-fired, cushiony pita bread.
+Adapting recipes from his grandmother, the Israeli-born chef mirrors New Orleans’ cultural potpourri with a medley of his own: Mediterranean food from a slew of nations, including Greece, Israel, Turkey, Yemen, Syria, and beyond.
+A casual, soul-satisfying restaurant, Saba satisfies with off-the-charts Middle Eastern renditions imbued with some New Orleans sensibilities, including such irresistibles as blue crab hummus and wood-fired, cushiony pita bread.

 Cafe du Monde

-You will nosh to the reedy riff of a saxophone player, whether your visit this 24/7 al fresco cafe day or night.
+You will nosh to the reedy riff of a saxophone player, whether you visit this 24/7 al fresco cafe day or night.
 Located at the French Market, just steps from the French Quarter, this institution serves up milky mugs of chicory coffee and overflowing platters of fried, sugar-dusted beignets, so good you will have to eat every bite.

 Cafe du Monde